enthought/mayavi/docs/source/mayavi/automatic_scripting.rst

 The script recorder works for most important actions.
 At this point it does not support the following actions:

-  - Deleting a node on the tree via a right-click and delete.

-  - Dragging and dropping nodes on the tree view.

   - On the scene, the 'c'/'t'/'j'/'a'/'p' keys are not recorded correctly since this is much more complicated to implement and typically not necessary for basic scripting.

-  - Arbitrary scripting of the interface is obviously not going to work.
+  - Arbitrary scripting of the interface is obviously not going to work as you may expect.

-  - None of the methods are explicitly recorded, only trait changes and specific calls are recorded explicitly in the code.
+  - Only trait changes and specific calls are recorded explicitly in the code.
 So calling arbitrary methods on arbitrary mayavi objects will not record anything typically.
 Only the mayavi engine is specially wired up to record specific methods.

-The first couple of these are likely to be supported sometime in the future.

 .. _recorder-api: